"International Journal of Physical Education, Sports and Health"

 How to cite this article:

 Riccardo Izzo, Lo Castro Lorenzo.
 The study of acceleration and deceleration capacity decrease in repeated sprints in soccer.
-International Journal of Physical Education, Sports and Health.
-2015; 2(2): 250-259.
+Int J Phys Educ Sports Health 2015;2(2):250-259.